4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 This property allows hiding the object in the Application environment.

 You can handle the Visibility property for most form objects.
-This property is mainly used to simplify dynamic interface development.
+Esta propiedad se utiliza principalmente para simplificar el desarrollo de interfaces dinámicas.
 In this context, it is often necessary to hide objects programatically during the `On load` event of the form then to display certain objects afterwards.
 In this context, it is often necessary to hide objects programatically during the `On load` event of the form then to display certain objects afterwards.
 The developer can then program their display using the [`OBJECT SET VISIBLE`](https://doc.4d.com/4dv18/help/command/en/page603.html) command when needed.

 #### Visibilidad automática en los formularios lista